kubernetes/enhancements/keps/sig-node/3721-support-for-env-files/README.md

     Path string `json:",inline" protobuf:"bytes,2,opt,name=path"`
     // The key of the env file to select from.
 Must be a valid key.
     Key string `json:"key" protobuf:"bytes,3,opt,name=key"`
-    // Specify whether the file or its key must be defined
+    // Specify whether the file or its key must be defined.
+If the file or key
+    // does not exist, then the env var is not published.
     // +optional
     Optional *bool `json:"optional,omitempty" protobuf:"varint,4,opt,name=optional"`
 }